troglobit/finit/doc/conditions.md

 Introduction
 ------------

-In addition to runlevels, services can declare user-defined conditions as dependencies.
+In addition to declaring allowed runlevels per service, it is also possible to declare user-defined conditions as dependencies.
 Conditions are specified within angle brackets (<>) in the service stanza.
 Multiple conditions may be specified separated by comma.
 Conditions are AND'ed during evaluation, i.e. all conditions must be satisfied in order for a service to run.

 **Example:**